Canon 7D vs Panasonic ZS100

 Studio photographers will appreciate that the Canon 7D (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 7D and ZS100 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Panasonic ZS100 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Panasonic ZS100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.